mjkelly/blog.michaelkelly.org/content/posts/kvm-guest-lvm-no-working-init-recovery.md

 ## Background
 I have several KVM guests running on my homelab server.
 Their storage is all local, backed by LVM logical volumes.
-After a power outage, one of my hosts failed to boot with the dreaded [no working init found](https://www.kernel.org/doc/html/latest/admin-guide/init.html) error message.
+After a power outage, one of my VMs failed to boot with the dreaded [no working init found](https://www.kernel.org/doc/html/latest/admin-guide/init.html) error message.